paulkarpenko/us-code-ui/uscode/title-20-education/chapter-028-higher-education-resources-and-student-assistance.md

     (ii) is pursuing a course of study pursuant to a graduate fellowship program approved by the Secretary, or pursuant to a rehabilitation training program for individuals with disabilities approved by the Secretary, except that no borrower shall be eligible for a deferment under this subparagraph, or a loan made under this part (other than a Federal Direct PLUS Loan or a Federal Direct Consolidation Loan), while serving in a medical internship or residency program;

-  (B) not in excess of 3 years during which the borrower is seeking and unable to find full-time employment;
+  (B) subject to paragraph (7), not in excess of 3 years during which the borrower is seeking and unable to find full-time employment;

   (C) during which the borrower—